alanng10/StandInfoTech/Docue/a.md

 Tidus is pre install on stand operating system.

-Tidus is desktop environment for stand study and work.
+Tidus is module environ for stand study and work.

-Tidus is recommend desktop environment.
+Tidus is recommend module environ.

 Tidus is One Module Environ.